tan02dao/class/README.md

 will be posted and particpants are expected to finish those before class time.

-Here are ome books that might be useful:
+Here are some books that might be useful:

  * Writing Scientific Software -- A guide to good style, by Suely Oliveira \& David Stewart, Cambridge, 2006